 Then Adam turned and began rapidly scaling the wall like a spider.
 It seemed odd to the more militaristically inclined in the group that he was running away, seeing as how nothing they were doing was having the slightest effect - even Oz's wolf attack had left no more than superficial wounds, and the rain of Zat fire hitting Adam's did nothing but make him hesitate for a fraction of a second whenever a shot managed to hit him - which wasn't much, considering the speed he was moving at.

 Neverthless, as the kinematically redundant biomechanical demonoid vanished, that gave Willow an idea.
 She scooped up Riley's abandoned stun gun.

-However, at that point, wherever by accident or design, an alarm went of and military personnel began pouring in, headed by Riley's friend Forrest.
+However, at that point, wherever by accident or design, an alarm went off and military personnel began pouring in, headed by Riley's friend Forrest.
 He knelt down by Riley to examine the wound, then said to a couple other men "Take him to the infirmary." then he turned to the group, who he glared fiercely at.
 "I think you've all got some explaining to do.
 From the cells."

 Sam stepped forward.
 "No, I don't think so.
 I outrank you, Sergeant, and these people are under my protection.
-We will of course be happy to answer any questions you might have, but not hear and not now." she said brusquely.
+We will of course be happy to answer any questions you might have, but not here and not now." she said brusquely.